 Disable specific subagents

 You can prevent Claude from using specific subagents by adding them to thedeny array in your settings.
-Use the format Task(subagent-name) where subagent-name matches the subagent’s name field.
+Use the format Agent(subagent-name) where subagent-name matches the subagent’s name field.

 --disallowedTools CLI flag: